By James Eliot, Markets & Finance Editor

 Q: Why is slippage a concern on Uniswap?

 A: Slippage occurs when the execution price of a trade differs from the expected price.
-High slippage rates, sometimes exceeding 20%, can lead to considerable financial losses, especially on complex trading paths.
+High slippage rates can significantly affect the profitability of trades, especially in a volatile market.

-Q: How can I minimize slippage on Uniswap?
+Q: How can I minimize slippage when trading on Uniswap?

 Recommended Tools